moby/moby/docs/userguide/networking/default_network/dockerlinks.md

 This section briefly discuss connecting via a network port and then goes into detail on container linking.
-While links are still supported on Docker's default network (`bridge bridge`), you should avoid them in preference of the Docker networks feature.
+While links are still supported on Docker's default network (`bridge`), you should avoid them in preference of the Docker networks feature.
 Linking is expected to be deprecated and removed in a future release.